raveeshm2/Algorithms/Readme.txt

-Some useful algorithms implemented in C++
+Some useful algorithms implemented in C++.